erickbytes/lofipython/content/blog/first-impressions-and-key-concepts-of-the-django-python-web-framework.rst

 to transform values directly in the HTML.
 Additionally, Django lets you write `custom template tags and filters <https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/>`__ to use Python for more complex transformations or on the fly mathematic calculations.
+Below is an example of how you can use Django's templating language to loop through your Django model.
+Django has built-in support for if statements inside its HTML.

 .. code-block:: html